 Running: Council Crest

-Sweaty and breathing heavily, I made it to the top and was disappointed that the sky was so overcast.
-I caught my breath and trotted past the dog-walkers to the amazing water fountain near the crest.
-One of a mother holding a child aloft.
-The fountain area had several bronze plaques, mentioning that the early pioneers had seen a bevvy of beaver dams on the Tualatin river, and they named the area Beaverton in honor of the state animal.
-The plaque mentioned that this was not the ceremonial gathering sight for the Native American Indian tribes in the area.
+Sweaty and breathing heavily, I made it to the top and was disappointed that the sky was dreary and overcast.
+Trotting past the dog-walkers, I approached the amazing, statuesque water fountain near the crest.
+It depicted a young mother hoisting a child aloft.
+The fountain area had several bronze plaques that described the early pioneers who had spotted the bevvy of beaver dams on the Tualatin River.
+So many dams, they named the area Beaverton in honor of the state animal.
+The plaque dismissed the myth that Council Crest was the ceremonial gathering sight for the Native American Indian tribes in the area.
 No war councils assembled there.
 Only merry makers.

 What is Council Crest?

-Many newcomers to Portland, including some not-so-new-comers, like us, do not know that Council Crest is the tallest peak in the Tualatin Mountains and one of the highest points in the city limits of Portland (the honor of the highest point goes to a stretch of N.W.
-Skyline Blvd north of the Willamette Stone Heritage Site).
-At 1,073 feet above sea level, Council Crest provides visitors with great vistas in all directions: east to Portland and Mt.
-Hood, north to Vancouver and Mt.
-St. Helen’s, west to Beaverton and the coastal range, and south to the Willamette Valley.
+Many newcomers to Portland, including some not-so-new-comers, like us, do not know that Council Crest is the tallest peak in the Tualatin Mountains and one of the highest points in the city limits of Portland.
+(Aside: the honor of the highest point goes to a stretch of NW Skyline Boulevard, north of the Willamette Stone Heritage Site).
+At a height of 1,073 feet above sea level, Council Crest provides visitors with great vistas in all directions: East to Portland and Mt.
+Hood, North to Vancouver and Mt.
+St. Helen’s, West to Beaverton and the coastal range, and South to Lake Oswego and the Willamette Valley.

 The land around the summit of Council Crest was once a flourishing amusement park.
 Created by the Portland Electric Company as a tourist attraction, it opened in 1907 and thrived right up to the point when it closed: September, 1929.
 One month later the stock market crashed and the country became paralyzed by the Great Depression.